 Crown or capping: If the tooth is in the aesthetic zone then instead of splinting, capping can also be done.
 It works as a functional support and also as a esthetic restoration.

 In case you have many teeth, which are moving then the above treatment options are still valid.
 The only addition is the need to balance both the upper and lower jaw.
 Such procedures require experience and expertise which, we at Royal Dental Clinics have been practicing since the past 3+ decades.
 At Royal Dental Clinics, such treatments can completed in one to two sittings only.

-Save Decayed Tooth
+Save Decayed Tooth or natural teeth

-If you can see a brown or black spot on the tooth then it is probably a decay or the stain.
-If it filled in time then the progress of the decay stops.
+If you can see a brown or black spot on the tooth then it is probably a decay or the stain. it filled in time then the progress of the decay stops.
 If the filling not done on time then the it can result in the fracture of the crown portion of the tooth.
 Usually in such circumstances the root of the tooth intact and the crown structure lost.
 At this point of time we have the following options: